fatihaydin9/rust-express/01-quick-start.md

 }
 ```

-`cargo run` fetches, compiles, and caches the dependency.
-Cargo resolves versions
-according to semantic-versioning rules and records the exact dependency graph in
-`Cargo.lock`.
-Applications should normally commit that file so local development, CI,
-and deployments resolve the same dependency versions.

-Two conventions are worth learning early.
-A project is a _binary crate_ when it contains
-`src/main.rs`, and a _library crate_ when it contains `src/lib.rs`; one package may
-contain both.
+When you type `cargo run`, Cargo fetches, compiles, and caches the new dependency.
+It uses semantic versioning rules to resolve versions and saves the exact dependency graph in a `Cargo.lock` file.
+You should commit this file to your version control system.
+This ensures that your local environment, CI pipelines, and deployments all use the exact same dependency versions.

+Learn these two conventions early:
+1. A project with `src/main.rs` is a *binary crate* (an executable).
+A project with `src/lib.rs` is a *library crate*.
+A single package can contain both.
-Rust uses `snake_case` for functions and variables, and `CamelCase` for types.
-The
-compiler warns when names do not follow these conventions.
+2. Rust uses `snake_case` for functions and variables, and `CamelCase` for types.
+The compiler will warn you if you do not follow these rules.

 ## 1.5 Reading compiler errors

-Make a deliberate mistake:
+Let's create a deliberate mistake to see how Rust handles errors:

 ```rust
 fn main() {